apigee/apigee-config-maven-plugin/README.md

   -Dapigee.config.dir=<dir>
      dir containing individual json files.

+  -Dapigee.config.exportDir=<dir>
+     dir where the dev app keys are exported.
+This is only used for `exportAppKeys` goal.
+The file name is always devAppKeys.json

   # Individual goals
   You can also work with individual config class using goals directly.
 The available goals are,